UBC-CIC/course-flexibility/docs/UserGuide.md

 ## Setting
 This page is accessed by clicking on the main navigation bar called "Settings".
 This will give a user the ability to add/remove guidelines.

-In the middle is a list of guidelines that are analyzed or currently analyzed.
+In the middle is a list of guidelines that are analyzed or currently analyzing.
 ![alt text](assets/setting/setting_main.png)

 ### Add Guideline